top of page

 • Earn trust from colleagues and leadership

-Reflection is not weakness it is clinical strength.
+Reflection is not a weakness; it is a clinical strength.

 The next time you are asked “What could you have done better?”, pause before reacting emotionally.
-This question is not about proving your inadequacy it’s about demonstrating your commitment to excellence.
+This question is not about proving your inadequacy; it’s about demonstrating your commitment to excellence.
 In healthcare, growth does not come from being flawless.
-It comes from being reflective, accountable, and willing to improve for yourself, your team, and your patient's outcome.
-Dedicate time to review research material that supports best practices, review the policies of your workplace and ensure familiarity, talk to other colleagues about your concerns and seek clarifications if unsure about a task.
-Be the expert in your field of practice, understand you are only human, mistakes will happen and something will go wrong regardless of your best efforts.
-And finally but most importantly be gentle with you, please give yourself grace and remember that the world is better because you’re in it.
-Even on your hardest days, you are enough, thank you for all you do!.
+It comes from being reflective, accountable, and willing to improve for yourself, your team, and your patients' outcomes.

 Recent Posts